SteshenkoMA/ParserPM/README.md

 ________________________________
 __English__

-This program allows you to get data about resource utilization of application servers from the HP Performance Manager to CSV format and build on them graphics PNG
+This program allows you to download data about resource utilization of application servers from the HP Performance Manager to CSV format and build on them graphics PNG

 • In the folder "FinalVersion" - assembled already configured program ready to launch